OpenNyAI/Opennyai/docs/source/ner/legal_named_entities.rst

 * do_postprocess (bool): To perform post-processing over processed doc.
 We recommend to set this to True.

+*statute_shortforms_path(path):It is the path of the csv file if the user wants to provide predefined shortforms to create statute clusters.The csv should have 2 columns namely 'fullforms' and 'shortforms' where 'fullforms' contain the full name of the statute eg. 'code of criminal procedure' and shortforms contain the acronym that can be present in the judgment eg.'crpc'.Each row represents a fullform,shortform pair.

 * mini_batch_size (int): This accepts an int as batch size for processing of a document, if length of document is bigger that given batch size it will be chunked and then processed.

 * verbose (bool): Set it to if you want to see progress bar while processing happens